 3.2.
 If the resource lacks a Variable Cost Option Default Energy Bid during the period of the suspension or revocation, the CAISO will create a Default Energy Bid with a $0/MWh price for the resource.

-4. Minimum Load, Start-Up, and Transition Costs
+4. Default Commitment Costs

 4.1.
-The Scheduling Coordinator responsible for submitting the resource’s Minimum Load and Start-Up Costs for the resources of Market Participants subject to this Appendix will not be entitled to select the Registered Cost option available under Section 30.4.1.2 and can only select the Proxy Cost option as specified in Section 30.4.1.1 of the CAISO Tariff for their Minimum Load and Start-Up Costs.
+The Scheduling Coordinator responsible for the resource’s Default Commitment Costs for the resources of Market Participants subject to Part A of this Appendix will not be entitled to select the Registered Cost option available under Section 30.4.7 and can only select the Proxy Cost option as specified in Section 30.4.5 of the CAISO Tariff for Default Commitment Costs.

 4.2.
-If the resource is registered with the CAISO as a Multi-Stage Generating Unit resource, the Scheduling Coordinator may only register a Transition Cost of $0 per MW hour.
+If the resource is registered with the CAISO as a Multi-Stage Generating Unit resource, the Scheduling Coordinator may only receive a Default Transition Bid of $0 per MW hour.

 4.3.
-If the resource lacks a Start-Up or Minimum Load Cost in any market intervals, the CAISO will insert the Start-Up or Minimum Load Costs calculated based on the Proxy Cost option.
+If the resource lacks a Start-Up Bid, Minimum Load Bid, or Transition Bid in any market intervals, the CAISO will insert the Proxy Cost based Default Start-Up Bid, Default Minimum Load Bid, or Default Transition Bid, as appropriate.

 5. Ancillary Services

 5.1.
-The Scheduling Coordinator for the resources of Market Participants subject to this Appendix may only submit either an Ancillary Services self-schedule consistent with the requirements of the ISO tariff or an Ancillary Service Bid with a zero price per megawatt ($0/MW).
+The Scheduling Coordinator for the resources of Market Participants subject to this Appendix may only submit either a Self-Provision of Ancillary Services consistent with the requirements of the CAISO tariff or an Ancillary Service Bid with a zero price per megawatt ($0/MW).

 5.2.
-Prior to the Market Close, the CAISO will reject any Ancillary Services Bid submitted for such resource that is not an Ancillary Services self-schedule consistent with the requirements of the ISO tariff or an Ancillary Services Bid with a $0/MW price.
+Prior to the Market Close, the CAISO will reject any Ancillary Services Bid submitted for such resource that is not a Self-Provision of Ancillary Services consistent with the requirements of the CAISO tariff or an Ancillary Services Bid with a $0/MW price.

 6. Ramping Rates